Jeff Koons: Collaborations

+Fashion design

+In 2005, Koons and fashion designer Stella McCartney recreated his signature Rabbit sculpture as a platinum necklace pendant for her eponymous brand.
+A 2006 Stella McCartney collection featured prints of Koons's "Lips", "Stream", and "Pink Bow" paintings.
+Both in 2020 and 2005, Koons worked with Stella McCartney on graphic T-shirts.

-In April 2017, Jeff Koons collaborated with the French luxury fashion house Louis Vuitton for the 'Masters Collection' and designed a series of handbags and backpacks featuring the reproductions of his favorite masterpieces by the Old Masters, such as Leonardo da Vinci, Titian, Vincent van Gogh, Peter Paul Rubens and Jean-Honoré Fragonard.
+In April 2017, Koons collaborated with the French luxury fashion house Louis Vuitton for the "Masters Collection" and designed a series of handbags and backpacks featuring the reproductions of his favorite masterpieces by the Old Masters, such as Leonardo da Vinci, Titian, Vincent van Gogh, Peter Paul Rubens and Jean-Honoré Fragonard.
 Later that year he presented another handful of bags and accessories featuring the reproductions of works by Claude Monet, J. M. W. Turner, Édouard Manet, Paul Gauguin and François Boucher.
-The prices range from $585 for a key chain to $4,000 for the large carryall.
+The prices range from $585 for a key chain to $4,000 for the large carryall. he also collaborated with singer Cupcakke multiple times in 2019.

-Wine
+Wine labels

 Koons has also produced some fine wine-related commissions.
 In December 2012, Chateau Mouton Rothschild announced that Koons was the artist for their 2010 vintage label – a tradition that was started in 1946.
 Other artists to design labels include Pablo Picasso, Francis Bacon, Salvador Dalí and Joan Miró, amongst others.
 In August 2013, Dom Pérignon released their 2004 vintage, with a special edition done by Koons, as well as a made-to-order case called the 'Balloon Venus'.
 This has a recommended retail price of €15,000.